 Moving to the cloud is causing a fundamental shift in the economic model of IT.
 Traditionally, new business applications were developed and deployed on servers, storage, and data centers owned by the company.
 This model is largely reliant on longer term capital expense (CapEx) — requiring IT to make infrastructure decisions that carry a fixed investment while the applications it supports benefit from rapid iteration.
 Cloud infrastructure, purchased on demand as an operational expense (OpEx), reduces the cost of this experimentation by not tying the upfront cost of new infrastructure to the application itself.
 This allows for rapid development of new software based on business demand and value.
-There is no longer financial overhead from infrastructure purchased months or years previously — infrastructure only needs to be paid for as-needed.
+There is no longer financial overhead from infrastructure purchased months or years previously — infrastructure only needs to be paid for as needed.

 To truly understand the impact this transition is having on IT, organizations of all sizes are adopting software to gain insight into the value of the services they provide to their business.
 Apptio is an industry leader in Technology Business Management solutions — our software helps IT leaders understand the impact of this economic shift not only in terms of cloud migration, but all facets of IT — projects, labor, traditional on-premises infrastructure, applications, and more.
 But cloud is clearly on the top of our customers' minds.
 To that end, we've made significant investments to make it easy for our customers to analyze their cloud spend within Apptio.

-We're excited to partner with CenturyLink to announce our integration with the CenturyLink Cloud billing API — enabling our mutual customers to easily analyze their spend on CenturyLink Cloud services within Apptio as part of their broader IT portfolio.
+We're excited to partner with CenturyLink to announce our integration with the CenturyLink Cloud billing API — enabling our mutual customers to easily analyze their spend on CenturyLink Public Cloud services within Apptio as part of their broader IT portfolio.

 Our customers have made it clear that they prefer a multi-vendor approach to their cloud migration — valuing enterprise readiness, hybrid cloud support, and more.
 Our integration with CenturyLink Cloud goes directly towards supporting our customers' goals.
-With their cloud costs from CenturyLink available in Apptio, customers can now understand not only what they're spending on cloud resources, but also gain transparency into how those costs affect overall IT service delivery, benchmark the costs of on-premises vs. cloud infrastructure, and begin to measure the true value of their decision to move to the cloud.
+With their cloud costs from CenturyLink available in Apptio, customers can now understand not only what they're spending on cloud resources, but also gain transparency into how those costs affect overall IT service delivery, benchmark the costs of on-premises versus cloud infrastructure, and begin to measure the true value of their decision to move to the cloud.
 Once the real value is understood, a significant barrier to cloud adoption is removed, enabling the business to focus on building new and innovative capabilities to stay competitive.